ZhuorenLi/ZhuorenLi.github.io/content/authors/admin/_index.md

   # and uncomment the lines below.
   - icon: cv
     icon_pack: ai
-    link: uploads/resume.pdf
+    link: uploads/Zhuoren_CV.pdf

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 Greetings!
 I am Zhuoren Li.
-I'm a Ph.D. at Tongji University, affiliated with the Institute of Intelligent Vehicles(TJIIV). , I'm directly pursuing the Ph.D. degree under the supervision of [Prof. Lu Xiong](https://auto.tongji.edu.cn/info/1153/6446.htm) after obtaining my bachelor's degree in Engineering Mechanics from Tongji University I also have the privilege of working with [Prof. Jia Hu](https://scholar.google.com.hk/citations?user=a34GvQoAAAAJ).
+I'm a Ph.D. at Tongji University, affiliated with the Institute of Intelligent Vehicles(TJIIV). , I'm directly pursuing the Ph.D. degree under the supervision of [Prof. Lu Xiong](https://auto.tongji.edu.cn/info/1153/6446.htm) after obtaining my bachelor's degree in Engineering Mechanics from Tongji University.
+I also have the privilege of working with [Prof. Jia Hu](https://scholar.google.com.hk/citations?user=a34GvQoAAAAJ).
+From 2020 to now, I am the Student Director of the Decision and Control Research Group, including 7 Ph.D. students and 13 graduated students.
+I has been leading research on safe reinforcement learning, motion planning in unstructured environments, and tracking control, as well as more than 7 projects from the government and industry.
 {style="text-align: justify;"}